Benz-byte/my-portfolio/README.md

 ---

-## 1. Install dependencies

-If you downloaded this project as a ZIP file or cloned it:
+## 1. If You Downloaded This as a ZIP File

+1. Extract the ZIP file to a folder
+2. Open the folder in VS Code or terminal
+3. Run the following command:

 ```bash
 npm install